ernitron/uPython-esp8266-httpserver/README.md

 ## STATIC FILES
-HTML files can be added/uploaded into FLASH memory of device and will be served Upload your example.html file and request: http://192.168.1.123:8805/example.html
+HTML files can be added/uploaded into FLASH memory of device and will be served.

+For example if you upload your example.html file and request: http://192.168.1.123:8805/example.html

 ## DYNAMIC BEHAVIOURS
 Can be configured in the main loop to serve dynamically generated contents